Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Introduction

 \section{Introduction}

 The study of hyperbolic actions --- group actions on Gromov hyperbolic spaces --- has co-evolved with the study of the 2nd bounded cohomology $H^2_b(\Gamma;\reals)$ of a group~$\Gamma$.
 This started with Brooks' theorem, using the action of a free group $\Gamma$ of rank~$\ge 2$ on its Cayley tree to prove that there is an embedding $\ell^1 \inject H^2_b(\Gamma;\reals)$ \cite{Brooks:H2bRemarks}.
-In works to follow, the same conclusion for $H^2_b(\Gamma;\reals)$ was proved in increasing generality for certain hyperbolic actions that are proper(ly discontinuous) \cite{BrooksSeries:H2bSurface}, \cite{EpsteinFujiwara}, \cite{Fujiwara:H2BHyp}.
+In works to follow, this proof was developed in increasing generality for certain proper(ly discontinuous) hyperbolic actions \cite{BrooksSeries:H2bSurface}, \cite{EpsteinFujiwara}, \cite{Fujiwara:H2BHyp}.
 Fujiwara extended the method to work for certain nonproper actions \cite{Fujiwara:H2bFreeProduct}.
-Bestvina and Fujiwara \BeFuji, using hyperbolicity of the curve complex $\C(S)$ of a finite type surface $S$ \cite{MasurMinsky:complex1}, proved an ``$H^2_b$-alternative'' for subgroups $\Gamma \subgroup \MCG(S)$ of the mapping class group: either $\Gamma$ is virtually abelian, or there is an embedding $\ell^1 \inject H^2_b(\Gamma;\reals)$.
-While the action on $\C(S)$ is not proper, nonetheless Bestvina and Fujiwara distilled enough proper discontinuity to generalize $H^2_b$-methods, by introducing the WPD or ``weak proper discontinuity'' property; and a \emph{really}~weak but still useful version of WPD known as WWPD was introduced by Bestvina, Bromberg, and Fujiwara in \cite{BBF:MCGquasitrees}, for their study of the asymptotic dimension of~$\MCG(S)$.
+Bestvina and Fujiwara \BeFuji\ used hyperbolicity of the curve complex $\C(S)$ of a finite type surface $S$ \cite{MasurMinsky:complex1} to prove an ``$H^2_b$-alternative'' for subgroups $\Gamma \subgroup \MCG(S)$ of the mapping class group: either $\Gamma$ is virtually abelian, or there is an embedding $\ell^1 \inject H^2_b(\Gamma;\reals)$.
+While the action on $\C(S)$ is not proper, nonetheless Bestvina and Fujiwara distilled enough proper discontinuity to extend $H^2_b$-methods further, by introducing the WPD or ``weak proper discontinuity'' property.
+Later, the \emph{really}~weak but still useful WWPD property was introduced by Bestvina, Bromberg, and Fujiwara \cite{BBF:MCGquasitrees} who used it to study stable commutator length in~$\MCG(S)$ \cite{BBF:SCLonMCG}.
 For later steps of this co-evolution, using WPD to further the study of hyperbolic actions, see \cite{Bowditch:tight}, \cite{Osin:AcylHyp}, and \cite{BHS:Hierarchy}.